TraderStatus.com __________ Why Form Your Own Entity?

 • As "insurance" to temporarily elect mark-to-market for commodities (futures) trading during a potential isolated loss year, so that you will retain the special lower "60/40" tax rate for use in a profitable year.

-• Unlike individual taxpayers filing form 1040, all entities (such as those filing tax forms 1065 and 1120S) are clearly exempt from the new 2005 rule (temporarily retracted in January 2006) that each sale be listed directly on an IRS Schedule D-1 (see 2005 instructions page D-6) rather than attaching a supporting statement to the tax return (Quicken report, Excel, Broker provided report, etc.)
+• Unlike individual taxpayers filing form 1040, all entities (such as those filing tax forms 1065 and 1120S) are clearly exempt from the 2005 rule (temporarily retracted in January 2006) that each sale be listed directly on an IRS Schedule D-1 (see 2005 instructions page D-6) rather than attaching a supporting statement to the tax return (Downloaded info, Excel spreadsheet, Quicken report, Broker provided gain/loss report, etc.)

 • Individual tax form 1040 has the Schedule D-1 to be used with the requirements found in the 2005 instructions